First Quarter Results Financial Statement And Related Announcement

 Please download the free Adobe Acrobat Reader to view these documents.

-Unaudited Full Year Financial Statement and Dividend Announcement for the Financial Year Ended 31 December 2016
+Unaudited First Quarter Financial Statement Announcement for the Financial Period Ended 31 March 2017

 Consolidated Statement of Comprehensive Income

 The Group recorded net loss attributable to equity holders of $78.9 million on turnover of $401.8 million in Q1 2017.
 Group turnover decreased 44.4% to $401.8 million in Q1 2017 from $722.3 million in Q1 2016 owing to a decrease in shipyard revenue.

 In Q1 2017, turnover from shipyard operations decreased by 45.2% to $392.6 million from $716.6 million in Q1 2016, owing to lower revenue contribution from ship repair, ship building and marine engineering.

 The Group delivered 7 projects in Q1 2017.
 Of these, COSCO Zhoushan shipyard delivered 1 shuttle tanker; COSCO Nantong shipyard delivered 1 floating, production, storage and offloading (FPSO) vessel; COSCO Dalian shipyard delivered 2 bulk carriers, 1 oil tanker, 1 module carrier and 1 salvage lifting vessel.

 Turnover from dry bulk shipping and other businesses increased 63.2% from $5.7 million in Q1 2016 to $9.2 million in Q1 2017 as the current short-term charter rates were higher than those received in Q1 2016.
 The Group scrapped four of its bulk carriers – one in October 2016, two in February 2017 and one in March 2017 respectively.